-Purchasing a piece of second-hand fine vintage jewelry isn't your standard “go to a yard sale and haggle over a $5 bracelet” type of purchase.
+Purchasing a piece of fine second-hand jewelry isn't your standard “go to a yard sale and haggle over a $5 bracelet” type of purchase.
 It takes a bit of skillful hunting in locations where you're likely to stumble across more than one piece.

 If you are lucky enough to live around some local antique shops, especially ones that specialize in jewelry, this is a great place to shop!
-Not only are the dealers knowledgeable, they also generally take great pride in their shop.
-There are more antique shops than there are antique jewelry shops, but both are fun to visit and both offer a chance to score a stunning fine jewelry heirloom.
+Not only are the dealers knowledgeable, but they also generally take great pride in their shop.
+There are more antique shops than there are antique jewelry shops and both are fun to visit, offering a chance to score a stunning fine jewelry heirloom.
 You will spend more money at shops than you will at a flea market.
 To offset the cost, consider using a layaway plan to purchase that fine jewelry heirloom you've always wanted.

 The internet is teeming with deals on antique jewelry.
-Three places that come to mind immediately are Etsy, Ruby Lane, and Ebay in that order.
+Three places that come to mind immediately are Etsy, Ruby Lane, and eBay—in that order.
 Each is filled with thousands of pieces you could literally spend hours pining over.
 While Etsy is primarily known for its handmade items, many people forget that almost half of its website is filled with vintage items.

-The dynamic of an in-person auction is even more intense than the online counterpart of Ebay, being it all happens very fast leaving little time to think.
+The dynamic of an in-person auction is even more intense than its online counterparts like eBay, since it all happens very fast, leaving you little time to think.
 It is important to familiarize yourself with auction best practices, then show up early.
 This gives you time to personally inspect any item you plan to bid on very thoroughly to make note of any condition issues.

-Happy Hunting!
 Now you know some of the best places to shop for vintage fine jewelry.
 Remember to always have a jeweler's loupe handy as well as ask any dealer lots of questions.
 If you don't feel comfortable with the dealer for any reason, avoid making the purchase!